brtittpierce/photoalbum/photoalbum/readme.txt

 To run the photo album application:

-You will need to this code and compile it into a JAR.
+You will need to take this code and compile it into a JAR.
 I would import it into an Eclipse workspace, as a Maven project.

 After it has been imported into Eclipse, you will need to build the JAR file by running a Maven Install.
     In Eclipse, right click on the pom.xml file and choose "Run As" and then Maven Install.